-- public education the promotion of good fire safety and mitigation practices in the community, such as: - the promotion of smoke alarms and smoke alarm maintenance - the installation of electrical safety switches - the provision and maintenance of fire extinguishers and fire blankets. - building codes and legislation (with relevant building and planning authorities) to ensure new buildings and structures are fire resistant and address locational fire risks - product standards (with relevant authorities) to ensure products minimise the risk of unwanted fires (either because they are faulty or by accidental/deliberate misuse by owners) - effective emergency warning systems (table 9A.21).
+- public education the promotion of good fire safety and mitigation practices in the community - building codes and legislation (with relevant building and planning authorities) to ensure new buildings and structures are fire resistant and address locational fire risks - product standards (with relevant authorities) to ensure products minimise the risk of unwanted fires (either because they are faulty or by accidental/deliberate owner misuse) - effective emergency warning systems (table 9A.21).

-A summary of selected fire risk management/mitigation strategies implemented in each jurisdiction is available at table 9A.22.
+A summary of selected fire risk management/mitigation strategies implemented in each jurisdiction is in table 9A.22.